 - Update: Automatically update WordPress or plugins as needed.
 Manage plugins and themes directly in the hosting dashboard instead of having to switch to the backend of WordPress every time.

 - Single Sign-On: Log in to the WordPress backend of your projects with just one click.
-This means you can create secure, 64-character passwords and then "forget" them.
-This gives you additional protection against brute force attacks.
+This means that you can create secure, 64-character passwords and then "forget" them.
+This way you additionally protect yourself from brute force attacks.

-Raidboxes also offers the 1-click WordPress installation: as soon as you click on "CreateBOX " in our Dashboard , a new WordPress website is automatically installed in seconds.
-Together with cloning, your WordPress templates and staging, you have powerful tools at your fingertips.
-They significantly reduce your time for setup, administration and development.
+At Raidboxes we also offer the 1-Click WordPress Installation: As soon as you click on "create BOX" in our Dashboard, a new WordPress website will be installed automatically within seconds.
+Together with cloning, your WordPress templates and staging, you have powerful tools at hand.
+They significantly reduce your time for setup, management and development.
 This pays directly into the next benefit of Managed WordPress Hosting, the reduction of your ongoing operational expenses.

 On paper, managed WordPress hosting initially looks more expensive than shared hosting.
 But this is a fallacy.
 Do a simple calculation, for example by using a tally sheet.
 How many hours per month do you need for the following points?

-- Find and solve web hosting errors.
-I will come to this point in a moment.
+- Finding and solving web hosting errors.
+I will come to this point "Support" in a moment.